-- 9.3.1 No contract or project shall be deliberately or artificially divided into a number of separate contracts in order to avoid the obligations set out in these Contract Regulations, or any statute or the EU Directive. - 9.3.2 Competition shall be encouraged from potential providers to supply goods, services, building works, etc.
+- 9.3.1 No contract or project shall be deliberately or artificially divided into a number of separate contracts in order to avoid the obligations set out in these Contract Regulations, or any statute and applicable laws. - 9.3.2 Competition shall be encouraged from potential providers to supply goods, services, building works, etc.

-- 9.3.3 Every contract concluded shall comply with: - a) the EU Treaty; - b) any relevant Directives of the EU for the time being in force in the United Kingdom including any requirement for aggregation; - c) the Public Contracts Regulations (PCR) or any statutory replacement and any laws of the United Kingdom including any Act of Parliament requiring the letting of contracts by competitive tendering or relating to Best Value; and - d) the requirements of any applicable codes of practice. - 9.3.4 Subject to compliance with 9.3.3, exemption from any of the provisions of these Contract Regulations may only be made in exceptional circumstances as set out in these regulations. - 9.3.5 The Police and Crime Commissioner should be informed of exemptions made under 9.3.4) at the earliest opportunity. - 9.3.6 In addition to adhering to the above, any employee who is engaged in any activities or processes leading to the award of a contract or in its subsequent delivery shall: - a) show no undue favour to or discriminate against any contractor or potential contractor; - carry out their work in accordance with the highest standards of propriety and proper practice (including respecting the confidentiality of commercial information); - c) not breach the requirements of the gift and hospitality policy; - d) declare any links or personal interests that they may have with potential or existing suppliers and contractors and take no part in the selection or direct management of a supplier or contractor with which they are connected. - 9.3.7 These Contract Regulations shall apply, irrespective of the source of funding for a contract.
+- 9.3.3 Every contract concluded shall comply with: - the Public Contracts Regulations (PCR) (as amended) and any laws of the United Kingdom including any Act of Parliament requiring the letting of contracts by competitive tendering or relating to Best Value; and - b) the requirements of any applicable codes of practice. - 9.3.4 Subject to compliance with 9.3.3, exemption from any of the provisions of these Contract Regulations may only be made in exceptional circumstances as set out in these regulations. - 9.3.5 The Police and Crime Commissioner should be informed of exemptions made under 9.3.4) at the earliest opportunity. - 9.3.6 In addition to adhering to the above, any employee who is engaged in any activities or processes leading to the award of a contract or in its subsequent delivery shall: - a) show no undue favour to or discriminate against any contractor or potential contractor; - carry out their work in accordance with the highest standards of propriety and proper practice (including respecting the confidentiality of commercial information); - c) not breach the requirements of the gift and hospitality policy; - d) declare any links or personal interests that they may have with potential or existing suppliers and contractors and take no part in the selection or direct management of a supplier or contractor with which they are connected. - 9.3.7 These Contract Regulations shall apply, irrespective of the source of funding for a contract.